 New buildings and major alterations will have a visual impact on Chelsea for many decades, and we are still living with some bad examples which the Council has permitted over the years.
 The greatest care is therefore necessary to ensure that their appearance is right not only for Chelsea but for the particular place in Chelsea where they are located.
 This requires a “feel” for Chelsea which people who do not live in Chelsea cannot be expected to have, and it was for the very purpose of assisting the local authority on these matters that The Chelsea Society was established 93 years ago.

-We are also extremely concerned about the complete lack of any local representation on the panel.
-While it seems to contain a good mix of skills, it is noteworthy that none of the members is based in the Royal Borough – most seem concentrated in Camden or central London Boroughs south of the river.
+We were therefore very concerned about the complete lack of any local representation on the panel.
+While it seemed to contain a good mix of skills, it is noteworthy that none of the members were based in the Royal Borough – they seem concentrated in Camden or Boroughs south of the river.

-We noted that on the Hammersmith and Fulham panel there are not only a number of local architects both large and small but also representatives of the Hammersmith and Fulham Societies.
-We have therefore asked the Council to appoint to the panel a member nominated by The Chelsea Society and another appointed by The Kensington Society.
+We noted that on the Hammersmith and Fulham Panel there are not only a number of local architects both large and small but also representatives of the Hammersmith and Fulham Societies.

 The Chelsea Society considered that it should have been invited to nominate a member of the Panel when it was established, but we were not even consulted.
 This implied a lack of respect for the Society and the one thousand residents of Chelsea whom it represents.
 We did not think that the Coronavirus could be accepted as a reason for this, for if there was time to consider establishing the Panel at all, there was time to consult with the Society.

 We did not find it acceptable that the matter might have been considered in a review of the Panel in September, whether or not the Panel had applications to consider in the meantime.